qoolcezar/WiFiPiBot/README.md

     ```

 7. **Final Configurations**
+   Config the `config.json` file.
-  In the `TODO a config file` dictionary, enter the PC's IP address to which the Raspberry Pi robot should connect.
+- In the `netgear_options`, enter the PC's IP address to which the Raspberry Pi robot should connect.
+- In the `camera_config`, enter the desired resolution size.

 ***For x86 Bookworm***
 ```bash